stolostron/ansible-collection.rhacm/docs/acm_hive_cluster.md

 ssh_pub_key:
 ```

-#### Managed clusters
+#### ACM Hive clusters
-Defines managed clusters that should be deployed on the Hub.
+Defines hive clusters that should be deployed on the Hub.
 **Note** - For more provides and override options, refer to `config-sample.yml` file.
 ```
 acm_hive_clusters: